-48OLS coefficients on survival by gender are available upon request.
+51OLS coefficients on survival by gender are available upon request.

-49See Appendix Figure A.5.
+52See Appendix Figure A.5.

-50See Appendix Figure A.11.
+53See Appendix Figure A.12.

-score, relief effects vary somewhat across quartiles, though there is no strong evidence that lower-income groups benefited disproportionately.51 Meanwhile, the effects of the Great Depression suggest that men with lower or missing occupation scores were generally more negatively affected, except for those in the third quartile, who do not fit this pattern.
+aged 16 to 65 by occupation score in 1930, which serves as a proxy for income since the 1930 US Census did not include questions about income.
+As shown in Appendix Table A.6, the estimated effects of relief are positive across all groups, but the differences between quartiles do not follow a clear pattern.
+The coefficient for individuals with missing occupation scores (0.0383) is slightly higher than that for those with any positive score (0.0328), but they are not statistically different.
+Among those with a recorded occupation score, relief effects vary somewhat across quartiles, though there is no strong evidence that lower-income groups benefited disproportionately.54 Meanwhile, the effects of the Great Depression suggest that men with lower or missing occupation scores were generally more negatively affected, except for those in the third quartile, who do not fit this pattern.